 The resultant diminished blood flow returning to the heart is known as “cardiac filling pressure.”

-Through deductive reasoning, we can clearly comprehend how severe Ochratoxin poisoning can cause a dangerous chain of events that have the potential to compromise the entire cardiovascular system.
+Through deductive reasoning, we can comprehend how severe Ochratoxin poisoning can cause a dangerous chain of events that can potentially compromise the entire cardiovascular system.